Hold on!

 What’s more?

-You own your code once your 24-month payment plan is complete, making it easy to add new features to meet emerging customer demands and scale your online store alongside your business.
+You Keep your code once your 24-month payment plan is complete, making it easy to add new features to meet emerging customer demands and scale your online store alongside your business.
 You can also migrate your online store to another platform if you want, as it doesn’t have a vendor lock-in policy.

 Studio Store’s pricing starts at $200.
 No matter how much revenue you generate or how many users visit your online store, you never share your revenue with us.